BillNace/18341_P5_USB/README.md

 process flow diagrams for IN transactions where errors occur.
-On the left, corrupted data is sent by the device — it may be caused by noise on the line, etc.  The host responds with a **NAK** and the device tries again, up to 8 times.
+On the left, corrupted data is sent by the device — it may be caused by noise on the line, etc.  The host responds with a **NAK** and the device tries again, up to 7 times.
 Hopefully, that data finally gets through and the host sends an ACK.
-However, if it tries and fails 8 times, the whole transaction is cancelled.
+However, if it tries and fails 7 times, the whole transaction is cancelled.
 On the right, nothing is received.
 After 255 clock periods, the host times out and sends a **NAK**.
 At this point, the device should send another **DATA0** packet.
-If the timeout occurs 8 times, then the whole transaction is cancelled.
+If the timeout occurs 7 times, then the whole transaction is cancelled.
+The errors of different types do not add up, so if you have 4 timeouts, then 3 corrupt packets, and then the correct packet, the transaction should still proceed.

 ![BAD IN Transactions](./images/transaction_bad_in.png)